Marketing & Media

 Bells and whistles permeate the web.
 Sure, some whistles might ring in a few clients.
 Some bells might whet some appetites.
 The right search engine optimization (SEO) strategy can pull in a few new eyes to your landing page.
 And a terrific video clip might keep those eyes fixed long enough to read your byline.

 But according to Tony Haile, CEO of Chartbeat, 55% of mobile web readers engage on most websites for 15 seconds or less.
 SEO may get them in the door, but keywords alone don’t keep them there.
 The right attention grabbing headlines will give your readers’ a pause.
-But as the adage goes: you can lead readers to your site, but you can’t make them drink.
+But as the adage goes: you can lead readers to your site, but you can’t make them drink the good things you've got there.

 So, what keeps potential clients on your site?
 How do you get readers to trust you?
 What makes conversion happen?